informalsystems/quint/doc/lang.md

 ### Operators on actions

+In comparison to TLA+, TNT has a tiny set of action operators.
+The other action operators of TLA+ were moved to the temporal operators, because they are required only in temporal reasoning.

 #### Delayed assignment

 This operator is carefully avoided in TLA+.
 TNT allows you to assign a value to